 Arabic to English Business Document Translation Services

-Certified Arabic to English translation services are required by law firms, businesses and corporations on a daily basis.
+Certified Arabic to English translation services are required by law firms, businesses and corporations on a daily basis along with other Semitic languages, such as Hebrew, Aramaic, Amharic, and Tigrinya.
 Because it uses a special script instead of Roman letters, most English speakers assume that Arabic is one of the hardest languages to learn (or even to try and do business in through an interpreter!).
 Amazingly, though, there are actually a few similarities between Arabic and English.

 In fact, several English words that you probably use every day come directly from Arabic — like coffee, mattress, sugar, candy, and sofa.

 Plus, Arabic letters may look totally different, but they’re not as different as you might think.
 Modern Standard Arabic has 28 consonants (compared to 21 in English) and three vowels (compared to five in English), since Arabic only uses A, I, and U.